AgoraIO/video-sdk-samples-android/call_quality/README.md

 # Call quality best practice

-Customer satisfaction for your Video Calling integrated app depends on the quality of video and audio it provides.
+Customer satisfaction for your Video SDK integrated app depends on the quality of video and audio it provides.
 Quality of audiovisual communication through your app is affected by the following factors:

 - Bandwidth of network connection: Bandwidth is the volume of information that an Internet connection can handle per unit of time.
 When the available bandwidth is not sufficient to transmit the amount of data necessary to provide the desired video quality, your users see jerky or frozen video along with audio that cuts in and out.